 The present investigation to evaluate the parent materials and estimation of genetic parameters of parents was undertaken in the Department of Plant Breeding and Genetics in the College of Agriculture, Vellayani, Thiruvananthapuram district, Kerala.
 The following methods were adopted for the evaluation of genetic variability in the inheritance of different characters for the adoption of genetic improvement programmes in different monopodial varieties.

-The experiment was laid out in a Completely Randomized Design (CRD) with six replications and twelve treatments.
+The experiment was laid out in a Completely Randomized Design (CRD) with twelve treatments replicated six times..
 The experimental material consisted of twelve monopodial orchid varieties including six monogeneric and six bigeneric hybrids.
 Crop management practices were carried out according to the package of practices recommendations of Kerala Agricultural University (KAU,2024).
 The selected parent materials were evaluated by recording observations on their vegetative and floral characters.

 The vegetative characters that were evaluated include length of cane (cm), number of leaves per cane, number of aerial roots, length of aerial roots (cm), thickness of stem (cm), length of internode (cm), length of leaf (cm), width of leaf (cm), thickness of leaf (cm), leaf area (cm2).
 The floral characters that were evaluated include days to first flower opening from inflorescence emergence, days to last flower opening from first flower opening, number of spikes per cane, length of inflorescence (cm), length of scape (cm), diameter of inflorescence axis (cm), number of flowers per inflorescence, length of internode (cm), length of flower (cm), width of flower (cm) and vase life (days).